tolribeiro/tolribeiro.github.io/_posts/2019-11-30-taking-your-trello-board-to-the-next-level-essential-plugins-to-boost-its-power.markdown

 # Pro Trello & Parent/Child Dependency (PCD)

-Although Trello holds its reputation through the advantages mentioned above, if you needed to rely on it for collecting metrics or even trivial tracking, it usually doesn't get you too far.
+Although Trello holds its reputation through the advantages mentioned above, if you need to rely on it for collecting metrics or even trivial tracking, it usually doesn't get you too far.

 The only way I found to keep using it and still extract valuable data from it, was by using these two amazing Chrome extensions: <a href="https://chrome.google.com/webstore/detail/pro-for-trello-free-trell/hcjkfaengbcfeckhjgjdldmhjpoglecc?hl=fr--------" target="_blank">Pro4Trello</a> and <a href="https://chrome.google.com/webstore/detail/parentchild-management-fo/flnpbgmiploomjgagfbcjlikpiehclld?hl=en" target="_blank">PCD</a> .